swax/NAISYS/README.md

 - Install WSL (Windows Subsystem for Linux)
 - The `NAISYS_FOLDER` and `WEBSITE_FOLDER` should be set to the WSL path
   - So `C:\var\naisys` should be `/mnt/c/var/naisys` in the `.env` file

-- If you want to use NAISYS for a website
+#### Using NAISYS for a website

-  - Install a local web server, for example [XAMPP](https://www.apachefriends.org/) on Windows
+- Many frameworks come with their own dev server
+  - PHP for example can start a server with `php -S localhost:8000`
 - Start the server and put the URL in the `.env` file

 ## Changelog